 In addition to anti-inflammatory options, consider adding a few high in melatonin.
 This can encourage your body to fall asleep faster.
-There are plenty of options you can enjoy, that will increase your body’s melatonin levels.
+You can enjoy plenty of options that will increase your body’s melatonin levels.
 These are:

-Besides eating healthy food, you’ll need to keep away from a select few.
+Besides eating healthy food, you’ll need to avoid a select few.
 These include:

 - Added sugars

-These ingredients tend to cause inflammation, which can make your fibromyalgia pain worse.
+These ingredients cause inflammation, which can worsen your fibromyalgia pain.

 4) Get a Massage